TalTech-HPC-Centre/taltech-hpc-docs/docs/access/lumi-examples.md

 The environment variables containing `NCCL` and `CXI` are used by RCCL for communication over Slingshot.

 The ones containing `MIOPEN` are for [MIOpen](https://rocmsoftwareplatform.github.io/MIOpen/doc/html/index.html) to create its caches in the `/tmp` (which is local to each node and in memory).
-If this is not set then MIOpen will create its cache in the user home directory (the default) which is a problem since each node needs its own cache.
+If this is not set, then MIOpen will create its cache in the user home directory (the default), which is a problem since each node needs its own cache.